alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 // newAge is still nothing, Map decided it should not run f(x) because there is no value
 ```

+It may look very verbose.
+Why do I have to type all of this stuff to add `1` to a number?
+The issue is that age is a `MaybeMonad`, which defines it as a value that may or may not exist.
+In the case where there is no value, `MaybeMonad` doesn't execute `f(x)`.
+You would have to do the same thing if you wrote it procedurally.

 Procedurally, we would have written an if statement to check if there was a value, then update it conditionally.
 So, we would have to be responsible for **how** to run this function:

 ```csharp